SafeExamBrowser/seb-server/docs/overview.rst

 Lists
 ^^^^^^

 A list shows all the objects of a particular activity in a table page.
-If the list contains as for one page, a page navigation is shown at the bottom of the list with the information of the current page and the number of pages along with a page navigation that can be used to navigate forward and backward thought the list pages.
+A list has paging and if a list has more objects than it fit on one page, a page navigation is shown at the bottom of the list with the information of the current page and the number of pages along with a page navigation that can be used to navigate forward and backward thought the list pages.
 Almost all lists have the ability to filter the content by certain column filter that are right above the corresponding columns.
 To filter a list one can use the column filter input to narrow down a specific collection of content.
 Accordingly to the value type of the column, there are different types of filter:

 - Selection, to select one instance of a defined collection of values (drop-down).